How the SSA Determines Benefits

 How the SSA Subtracts Disability-Related Work Expenses from Your Benefits

+Have you wondered just how the SSA determines benefits?
 In order to receive disability benefits, you probably know that the SSA in Ohio asks for your income to determine your eligibility.
 As a result, you have to show that you require disability benefits because you are unable to work and make a sizeable income due to your disability.
 However, depending on the types of disability-related work expenses you may require if working while receiving benefits, the SSA may subtract some of those expenses from the income it uses to calculate your benefits.
 Read on to learn more about how your work-related disability expenses affect your benefits.

 What are impairment-related work expenses?

 Impairment-related work expenses (IRWEs) are the SSA term for expenses caused by your disability that you need in order to continue working.
 There are several requirements for an expense to be classified an IRWE: for example, you must need the item or service to be able to work, and you must need it because of a mental or physical impairment.
 Other qualifications include not being reimbursed for the cost of the IRWE by any other source (such as Medicare, Medicaid, or a private insurance company) and that the cost of the IRWE is reasonable compared to prices for similar items or services in your area.

 What are some examples of impairment-related work expenses?